-This element focuses on implementation of the plan.
+This element focuses on implementation of the plan and has two sections.
 The first focuses on how to make Plan-CC a "living" plan that is used, implemented, monitored and-regularly updated, including organizational and incentive-strategies to advance implementation.
-Although there is more focus on goals that the City of Corpus Christi government can accomplish, many goals will also need the participation of private-sector partners.
+The second section provides a matrix of action plans that correspond to each of the plan elements.
+Although there is more focus on actions goals that the City of Corpus Christi government can-take to implement the plan-accomplish, many actions goals will also need the participation of private-sector partners.
+[Staff]